WailanTirajoh/dbviewer/README.md

 Each connection needs to reference an ActiveRecord class that establishes a database connection.
 For more details, see [Multiple Database Connections](docs/multiple_connections.md).

-## 🪵 Query Logging
+## 🪵 Query Logging (Development Only)

 DBViewer includes a powerful SQL query logging system that captures and analyzes database queries.
 You can access this log through the `/dbviewer/logs` endpoint.

+For performance reason, active record query logging are **disabled** on non development environtment

 The logging system offers two storage backends:

 ### Disabling Query Logging